-- 701.9a Doubling a creature's power and/or toughness creates a continuous effect.
+- 701.11a Tripling a creature's power and/or toughness creates a continuous effect.
 This effect modifies that creature's power and/or toughness but doesn't set those characteristics to a specific value.
-See rule 613.4c. - 701.9b To double a creature's power, that creature gets +X/+0, where X is that creature's power as the spell or ability that doubles its power resolves.
-Similarly, an effect that doubles a creature's toughness gives it +0/+X, where X is that creature's toughness.
-Doubling a creature's power and toughness gives it +X/+Y, where X is its power and Y is its toughness. - 701.9c If a creature's power is less than 0 when it's doubled, doubling that creature's power instead means that the creature gets -X/-0, where X is the difference between 0 and its power.
-Similarly, if its toughness is less than 0 when doubled, it gets -0/-X. If one characteristic's value is negative but the other isn't when both are doubled, it gets -X/+Y or +X/-Y, as appropriate. - 701.9d To double a player's life total, the player gains or loses an amount of life such that their new life total is twice its current value. - 701.9e To double the number of a kind of counters on a player or permanent, give that player or permanent as many of those counters as that player or permanent already has.
+See rule 613.4c. - 701.11b To triple a creature's power, that creature gets +X/+0, where X is twice that creature's power as the spell or ability that triples its power resolves.
+Similarly, an effect that triples a creature's toughness gives it +0/+X, where X is twice that creature's toughness.
+Tripling a creature's power and toughness gives it +X/+Y, where X is twice its power and Y is twice its toughness. - 701.11c If a creature's power is less than 0 when it's tripled, tripling that creature's power instead means that the creature gets -X/-0, where X is twice the difference between 0 and its power.
+Similarly, if its toughness is less than 0 when tripled, it gets -0/-X. If one characteristic's value is negative but the other isn't when both are tripled, it gets -X/+Y or +X/-Y, as appropriate.

+701.12.
+Exchange

-- 701.9f To double the amount of a type of mana in a player's mana pool, that player adds an amount of mana of that type equal to the amount they already have. - 701.9g To double an amount of damage a source would deal, that source instead deals twice that much damage.
-This is a replacement effect. - 701.10.
-Exchange - 701.10a A spell or ability may instruct players to exchange something (for example, life totals or control of two permanents) as part of its resolution.
+701.12a A spell or ability may instruct players to exchange something (for example, life totals or control of two permanents) as part of its resolution.
 When such a spell or ability resolves, if the entire exchange can't be completed, no part of the exchange occurs.